scylladb/scylladb/docs/kb/tombstones-flush.rst

 Description
 -----------
 If you have large partitions with lots of tombstones, you can use this workaround to flush the old tombstones.
-To avoid data resurrection, make sure that tables are repaired (either with nodetool repair or Scylla Manager) before the ``gc_grace_seconds`` threshold is reached.
+To avoid data resurrection, make sure that tables are repaired (either with nodetool repair or ScyllaDB Manager) before the ``gc_grace_seconds`` threshold is reached.
 After the repair finishes, any tombstone older than the previous repair can be flushed.

 .. note:: Use :doc:`this article </troubleshooting/large-partition-table/>` to help you find large partitions.

 Steps:
 ^^^^^^
 1. Run nodetool repair to synchronize the data between nodes.
-Alternatively, you can use Scylla Manager to run a repair.
+Alternatively, you can use ScyllaDB Manager to run a repair.

 .. code-block:: sh